rwxdan/yt-downloader.py/README.md

 2. Install the needed dependencies with [pip](https://pypi.org/project/pip/)

-   ❗ I'll suggest to create a `venv`, [learn more](https://docs.python.org/3/tutorial/venv.html).
+   ❗ I'll suggest to create a `venv` and install the requirements there, [learn more](https://docs.python.org/3/tutorial/venv.html).
 Or else, just follow along.

 ```
 pip install pytube customtkinter